 Reboot Mac OS X from the Command Line

-Rebooting a Mac from the command line is fairly simple, though most users are best served just using the standard Apple menu method.
-Nonetheless, using the terminal command can be an invaluable trick for troubleshooting purposes, remote systems administration and management through SSH, and a number of other reasons.
+Rebooting a Mac from the command line is fairly simple, though it should be pointed out that most OS X users are best served just using the standard Apple menu method to issue a system restart.
+Nonetheless, for advanced users, using the terminal reboot command can be an invaluable trick for troubleshooting purposes, remote systems administration, remote management through SSH, after installing software updates on a Mac through the command prompt, and a great number of other reasons.

 sudo shutdown -r now